 Tax Debt Relief Using the Taxpayer Advocate Service

-The Taxpayer Advocate Service is part of the IRS that operates on your behalf.
-If you have tried and failed to do something with the IRS yourself, you may be eligible for this program, which is available free in all 50 states.
+The Taxpayer Advocate Service is part of the IRS and operates on your behalf.
+If you have tried and failed to do something with the IRS yourself, you may be eligible for this program, which is available for free in all 50 states.
 The Taxpayer Advocate Service offers support for you to meet with the IRS and to do what the tax debt relief programs do.
-This service also works to enforce the IRS Taxpayer Bill of Rights, which covers all of the rights with the IRS, including your right to be consulted, to have representation, and to contest the IRS and to be heard.
+This service also works to enforce the IRS Taxpayer Bill of Rights, which covers all of your rights with the IRS, including your right to be consulted, to have representation, to contest the IRS, and to be heard.

 What to Expect When Choosing an IRS Tax Debt Relief Firm

 The worst thing you can do when you start receiving notifications from the IRS is nothing.
 Whether you choose to deal with the IRS on your own or employ a tax debt relief company, make sure to find out what’s going on before tax levies are put on your account and before the government collects your property and assets.

 The best tax debt relief companies will work with the IRS in advance to investigate your circumstances and figure out where your tax debt comes from and what initiatives and programs you are qualified for.
 Some may charge a fee for performing this service, also known as transcript analysis and evaluation.